corticalstack/azure-machine-learning-example/05-create-the-dataset/README.md

 ## Introduction to Data in Azure Machine Learning

-Azure Machine Learning (AML) provides a framework for working with data throughout the machine learning lifecycle.
+AML provides a framework for working with data throughout the machine learning lifecycle.
 It offers features to store, access, prepare, and monitor data.

 ## Understanding Data Concepts

 ### Data Stores

-A datastore in Azure Machine Learning serves as a reference to an existing Azure storage account.
+A datastore in AML serves as a reference to an existing Azure storage account.
 Datastores offer these key benefits:

 - A common, easy-to-use API that interacts with different storage types (e.g., blobs and files)
 - Easy discovery and sharing of datastores in team collaborations
 - For credential-based access, an Azure Machine Learning datastore secures connection information, eliminating the need to expose sensitive information in scripts

-Each Azure Machine Learning workspace has default datastores that are automatically created:
+Each AML workspace has default datastores that are automatically created:
-- workspaceblobstore: Stores data uploads, job code snapshots, and pipeline data cache
+- **workspaceblobstore**: Stores data uploads, job code snapshots, and pipeline data cache
-- workspaceworkingdirectory: Stores data for notebooks, compute instances, and prompt flow
+- **workspaceworkingdirectory**: Stores data for notebooks, compute instances, and prompt flow
-- workspacefilestore: Alternative container for data upload
+- **workspacefilestore**: Alternative container for data upload
-- workspaceartifactstore: Storage for assets such as metrics, models, and components
+- **workspaceartifactstore**: Storage for assets such as metrics, models, and components

 ### Data Assets

-Data assets in Azure Machine Learning are references to data sources that can be used in machine learning workflows.
+Data assets in AML are references to data sources that can be used in machine learning workflows.
 They provide a way to:

 - Track and version data used in experiments
 - Ensure reproducibility of machine learning workflows